Overview

 | ScriptCredential ValidatorHash

-For Certifying DCert, we dive into DCert definition:
+For [`Certifying DCert`](https://intersectmbo.github.io/plutus-apps/main/plutus-ledger-api/html/Plutus-V2-Ledger-Api.html#t:DCert), we dive into `DCert` definition:

 | DCertDelegDeRegKey StakingCredential